-The following Competiton guidance note Produced in partnership with Constantine Cannon LLP provides comprehensive and up to date legal information covering:
+The following Competition guidance note Produced in partnership with Constantine Cannon LLP provides comprehensive and up to date legal information covering:

-The CAT’s new Rules of Procedure, published by the government on 8 September 2015 (SI 2015/1648, the CAT Rules), set out the details of the fast-track procedure in Rule 58.
+The CAT’s 2015 Rules of Procedure (SI 2015/1648, the CAT Rules), set out the details of the fast-track procedure in Rule 58.
 Under the CAT Rules the CAT can order that proceedings are, or cease to be, subject to the fast-track procedure at any time during proceedings, following an application of a party, or on its own motion.
-CAT Rules, SI 2015/1648, r 58(1)

 the main substantive hearing will be fixed to commence as soon as possible following the CAT's order and, in any event within six months